dojo/site/content/blog/en/dojo-cli-template-app.md

 });
 ```

-Ok, so let's break this down a little bit.
+Ok, so let's break this down a bit.
 The application is using TSX to create virtual DOM nodes.
-You can see that in this case, what is happening is there is a top level `Menu`, with a `div` underneath.
-In this `div` is where each Outlet is defined, with an `id`, `key` (optional), and what to display in the **render** method.
+In this case there is a top level `Menu` with a `div` underneath.
+Within this `div` each Outlet gets defined with an `id`, `key` (optional), and what to display gets specified in the **render** method.

-We won't go in to detail on each view.
-They are fairly standard widgets, but let's take a look at the routing part.
-The routes are defined in a simple object.
+We won't go into detail for each view as they are fairly standard Dojo widgets, but let's take a look at the routing aspect.
+Routes get defined in a simple object.

 ```ts
 // src/routes.ts